-To assess the effects (benefits and harms) of ventilation tubes (grommets) for otitis media with effusion in children.
+To assess the effects (benefits and harms) of adenoidectomy, either alone or in combination with ventilation tubes (grommets), for otitis media with effusion (OME) in children.

 BACKGROUND

 Description of the condition

 Otitis media with effusion (OME) is a common condition in early childhood.
 The condition, also known as 'glue ear' and serous otitis media, is defined as "the presence of fluid in the middle ear without signs or symptoms of acute infection" (Rosenfeld 2016).